 Now that you know the working of a ceiling fan motor, you must understand the possible causes of motor defects.
 The following are some potential ceiling fan motor problems and their solutions.

 Overheating can lead to ceiling fan motor failure and this is usually a result of dust and other particles accumulating and clogging up the motor.
 In this case, ceiling fan motor repair may not be possible and the only solution is to replace it altogether.

-Another reason for ceiling fan motor defects is failure of the switch.
+Another reason for ceiling fan motor defects is the failure of the switch.
 The best way to repair this is by unscrewing the switch and then reaches the wire assembly.
-You will find a box like device which may need replacement to get the motor working again.
+You will find a box-like device that may need replacement to get the motor working again.

 High moisture can be another reason for ceiling fan motor failure.
 Moisture causes rusting of parts of the motor, such as the bearings.
 Oil your bearings frequently to avoid this problem.

 If too much dust and dirt comes in contact with the motor and forms a layer over it, then this too can be a cause of motor failure.
 This is why it is important to clean and dust the fan on a regular basis.